Kano: Doguwa’s opponent seeks order to halt supplementary election - Daily Trust

 But not satisfied with this, the candidate of the NNPP approached the National and State Houses of Assembly Election Petition Tribunal sitting in Kano through the motion on notice seeking an order to stop INEC from conducting supplementary elections in the constituency.

-The motion on notice was accompanied with a petition also submitted to the tribunal but addressed to INEC chairman, Mahmood Yakubu and dated April 3 drawing the attention of the electoral umpire to the pendency of the motion on notice.
+The motion on notice was accompanied with a petition also submitted to the tribunal but addressed to INEC Chairman, Prof. Mahmood Yakubu and dated April 3 drawing the attention of the electoral umpire to the pendency of the motion on notice.

-In the petition which was received by INEC on April 4 and made available to Daily Trust on Wednesday, the petitioner’s lawyer, Adegboyega Awomolo (SAN), said it was in pursuant to Section 24 (6) of the Electoral Act, 2022 that the Motion on Notice was filed before the Tribunal “seeking an Order directing the Commission to maintain status quo ante bellum particularly with respect to the conduct of the re-run/supplementary elections scheduled to hold on 15h April 2023.”
+In the petition, which was received by INEC on April 4 and made available to Daily Trust yesterday, the petitioner’s lawyer, Adegboyega Awomolo (SAN), said it was in pursuant to Section 24 (6) of the Electoral Act, 2022 that the Motion on Notice was filed before the Tribunal “seeking an Order directing the Commission to maintain status quo ante bellum particularly with respect to the conduct of the re-run/supplementary elections scheduled to hold on 15h April 2023.”

 Citing several decisions of the Supreme Court, the NNPP candidate’s lawyer submitted that it was a settled matter of law that where a matter has been presented before the court for adjudication, all parties are bound to “respect the court and await the determination of the adjudication of the matter and not resort to self help in dealing with the subject matter of the litigation.
 Where such is done, in contempt of court, the court is entitled to invoke its disciplinary powers before or in its judgment of the substantive matter.”